albyp/auto_terra/README.md

 - [x] Change `moveTo(x, y)` functions to `moveTo(pyautogui.locateOnScreen())` functions
 - [ ] Add exception handling for UI changes or unexpected errors (**PLANNNG PHASE**)
 - [ ] Develop a GUI for easier configuration
+- [ ] Add full control over Horizontal Datum and Geoid selection for output
+- [ ] Auto rename the output point cloud and option to move to specific destination

 # License